wronad/ng2SageBlack/README.md

-Some archive no not contain ng2 libraries (node_modules dir) to save space.
+Some archive do not contain ng2 libraries (node_modules dir) to save space.
 Following lists which "node_modules" directory is associated with which arhcive.

 Common node_mdoules 1:
 quickstart.*